 1. Always Include Bottled Water on Ice

 While it may not be eco-friendly, if there’s one thing your open guests will want—and expect—it’s cold water.
-Some people are picky drinkers, some are counting calories, so that means water should be a no-brainer for your open house.
+Some people are picky drinkers, and some are counting calories, so that means water should be a no-brainer for your open house.

 You don’t have to go super-fancy here.
 Generic bottled water will work just as well as the good stuff.
 That said, if you’re hosting a super-high-end open house in say, Manhattan, you might want to spring for some Evian or San Pellegrino.
 If you buy in bulk, you’re looking at around $1 or less per bottle, which might seem steep until you remember that water lasts forever, and not every guest is going to reach for a bottle of water.
 You may only give out 10 at a busy open house.